wjbg/m.CLT/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-A collection of Matlab functions for the Classical Lamination Theory (ClT).
+A collection of Matlab functions for the Classical Lamination Theory (CLT).
 The functions are part of a Master course on Composites at the University of Twente.

 For background information on the CLT, the reader is kindly invited to